kirisaki-vk/Bandits-OTW-WriteUps/README.md

     - ## **Level 10**
         1. ### **Hint**
+        The password for the next level is stored in the file `data.txt`, which contains base64 encoded data

         2. ### **Solution**
             - First ssh into the host server as the user `bandit10`